About Some Party

 This project couldn't have been launched without the support of these folks.

-Back in 2011 and 2012 a nascent version of this project emerged as a short-lived podcast.
-It may evolve that way again someday.
-You are actively encouraged to ignore it.
+In 2011 and 2012, a nascent version of this project emerged as a short-lived Ontario-focused podcast issued through Punknews.org.
+While I've yet to delete the feed, you are actively encouraged to ignore it.